Accident + Repair = Loss In Vehicle Market Value

-The Good News - You May Be Entitled To Recoup It.
+The Good News - You May Be Entitled To Recoup It!

-Your insurance policy does not typically cover Diminished Value.
+Except for a few US states, YOUR insurance policy does not typically cover Diminished Value.

 However, every vehicle driven in North America is required to have liability insurance coverage, which in part covers losses suffered by someone else to their property (including their cars) as a result of the vehicle owner's fault.
 When this property is a vehicle, such losses include items not covered by auto insurance.
 Diminished Value is such a loss.

 In plain English, if an accident is someone else's fault, you have now suffered a loss in vehicle value through no fault of your own.
 Their liability coverage is responsible for covering your loss.

 For only $45 (includes free demand letter and phone support), our Diminished Value Calculator generates an instant Professional Opinion Report of inherent diminished value which, together with our FREE Step By Step Guide, can help you understand how to reclaim your loss according to the rules of your jurisdiction.